• Home

 • Cargo pants - these are a great help in the field.
 The pockets are highly useful for holding gear and accessories and keeping them handy while you're in the field.

 • Waterproof Clothing - we do not stop shooting just because it is raining.
-You will need some sort of means of staying dry - and so will your camera.
+You will need the ability to stay dry - and so will your camera.
 The best waterproof clothing is a waterproof jacket or jacket shell with a waterproof hood.
-Umbrellas can work but are cumbersome when dealing with photography equipment.
+Waterproof pants are a necessity on some trips as well.

 I'm scared I will be the only one there who isn't an expert in photography.